Table of Contents

 $$ K_{eff} = \omega_{target} \cdot K_{global} \cdot s_\theta \cdot |\theta_{mag}| \cdot \theta_\alpha \cdot g_{env} \cdot a_{env} $$

-where $s_\theta$ is the agent's theta sensitivity, $|\theta_{mag}|$ and $\theta_\alpha$ are the oscillator magnitude and alpha, and $g_{env}$, $a_{env}$ are the envelope gate and amplitude.
-Public helper functions kuramoto_k_eff() and kuramoto_phase_step() are exposed for external simulation use (e.g., paper experiments).
+where $\omega_{target}$ is the theta band's angular frequency, $K_{global}$ the scene-wide coupling gain (set_global_coupling), $s_\theta$ the voice's theta sensitivity, $|\theta_{mag}|$ and $\theta_\alpha$ derive from beat confidence, and $g_{env}$, $a_{env}$ are the envelope gate and amplitude.
+Helper functions kuramoto_k_eff() and kuramoto_phase_step() are exposed for external simulation (paper experiments).
+The energy/vitality subsystems interact with this coupling:

 6. System Architecture and Implementation Details